dis-moi/docs/REVIEW.md

 And if you feel like, feel freer to `squash` your branch history into a single commit.

 ## Pull/Merge request
-When ready you can open a Pull Request targeting the main branch.
+When ready you can open a Pull Request targeting the `main` branch.
-> BTW shall we rename `master` to `main`?

 OR not!
 You can open the PR as soon as you create your branch, this can be relevant to keep other team members posted.